Ken Paxton: Religion in schools

+Islam

 In early 2017 Paxton objected to a Texas school's use of an empty classroom to allow its Muslim students to pray, issuing a press release that claimed that "the high school's prayer room is ... apparently excluding students of other faiths."
 School officials said that Paxton had never asked them about this assertion, and that the room was a spare room used by faculty and non-Muslim students as well as for multiple activities, from grading papers to Buddhist meditation.
-The Frisco Independent School District superintendent, in a letter sent in response to Paxton, called his press release "a publicity stunt by the [Office of Attorney General] to politicize a nonissue."
+The Frisco Independent School District superintendent, in a letter sent in response to Paxton, called his press release "a publicity stunt by the [Office of Attorney General] to politicize a nonissue".

-Paxton v.
+Texas v.
 Garland

-Texas v.
-Garland is a lawsuit Paxton filed against the United States government.
-In the case, he asserts that the $1.7 trillion federal spending law that was passed in 2020 to fund the federal government is unconstitutional.
-In the suit, he asserts that passage of the law was unconstitutional because of the House's use of proxy votes at the time, due to COVID-19 pandemic restrictions.
+In 2023, Paxton sued the federal government in Texas v.
+Garland, asserting that $1.7 trillion federal spending law passed by Congress for fiscal year 2023 is invalid because of the lack of a physical quorum in the U.S. House of Representatives at the time of the bill's passage.
+Paxton argued that the House's decision in 2020 to allow the use of proxy voting during the COVID-19 pandemic was unconstitutional.
+A similar lawsuit, McCarthy v.
+Pelosi, had already been rejected by the U.S. Court of Appeals for the D.C.
+Circuit, and the U.S. Supreme Court declined to review that decision.